 The answer, fellow hungry men, lies in your brain’s dual perceptions of fullness.
 “Satiation” is the feeling of fullness at the end of a meal.
 “Satiety”, on the other hand, is a measure of how long it takes before you’re hungry again.
 Of course, food companies don’t want you to stay satisfied.
-Fifteen years ago, Susanna Holt, an Australian researcher who ranked foods according to their satiety power, approached a number of food companies for funding to continue her work.
-She’s still waiting: the companies were motivated to decrease the satiety of their foods – so people would buy more.
-Take control.
+But it’s time you take control.
 Master satiation and you can keep portion sizes in check; boost satiety and you can prevent needless snacking (and needless kilos).

 Read on and you’ll be able to fill your gut – and then lose it.

 Hunger Buster #1: Know What (And When) To Drink

 Think of your stomach as a balloon.
 As you eat, it stretches.
 And once it expands to its maximum capacity, the sensors throughout your digestive system tell your brain’s amygdala that it’s time to stop chowing down – regardless of what you’ve filled your belly with.
 (Bear in mind that eating half a roll of toilet paper would make you feel full.)
 To stretch your stomach without stuffing it with kilojoules (or paper products), you need water.
 Sports nutritionist Alan Aragon recommends drinking a glass 30 minutes before a meal and sipping frequently while eating.
 Water-rich foods – soup, salad, fruit and vegetables – will also fill your belly without contributing excessive kilojoules.